 - Easy to Learn – how hard is the product to learn throughout its entire lifetime.

 Using a framework like this allows the designer to consider the balanced needs of the project.
-These rules apply to usability intending to find the best solution every time.
+These rules apply to usability, intending to find the best solution every time.

-Almost all of the five “Es” relates to the speed and proficiency which users develop using the product.
+Almost all of the five “Es” relate to the speed and proficiency which users develop using the product.
 If they struggle to recover from errors, it puts a drag on their capacity and is negative.
 With the proper ideas in mind, it’s possible to build ideal experiences for users.

 Terms to Know

 So, you want to be a leading UX designer?
 Great, that’s a fantastic choice, and there are a few terms you’ll want to know.
 Once you have a grounding in the fundamentals, you will move in the right direction.

 A/B testing involves taking two iterations and testing them each to determine which is better.